Green-Software-Foundation/state-of-green-software/README.md

 Follow the instructions in [CONFIGURE.md](CONFIGURE.md) to learn how to configure this template repository.

-# PROJECT-TITLE

-TODO
+# State of Green Software

+The State of Green Software Report will map and analyse comprehensively the state of the green software ecosystem.

+Documents and sections will be added to the [docs]() directory as they are completed.

-This is a project run through the [Community Working Group](https://grnsft.org/community-wg) in the [Green Software Foundation](https://greensoftware.foundation) and can be viewed through https://TODO.greensoftware.foundation
+This is a project run through the [Policy Working Group](https://grnsft.org/policy-wg) at the [Green Software Foundation](https://greensoftware.foundation) and can be viewed through https://TODO.greensoftware.foundation

 ## Copyright
 This project is copyrighted under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/).